 On our new parish website, our Facebook and Instagram account, as well as YouTube there are links to many helps and guides provided by the Archdiocese of Philadelphia and other sources that the parish is either doing now or will be doing in the weeks ahead.

 Please stay tuned and continue to visit this page for more updates.

 March 26, 2020

 Join Our Newsletter for News & Updates

-All St. Norbert public masses are cancelled until further notice.
+All St. Norbert masses are now open to the public.

-St. Norbert is working to live stream our mass and reflections to keep us all connected during this time.
+St. Norbert is livestreaming our Mass, Holy Hour and other events to keep us all connected during this time.

 Other opportunities for mass include: